The Soldier's Details

 General Description

 Ron Ellis was actually born 17 May 1922 and not 1920 as recorded on his AIF enlistment information May 1941.
 (His brother Charles was born 1920).
-Ellis obviously increasing his age to ensure his application was successful.
-He later joined 2/4th’s ‘D’ Company 16 Platoon as a reinforcement.
+Ellis obviously increased his age to ensure his application was successful.
+He was selected at Northam as one of 246 reinforcments for 2/4tth MGB.
+Ron joined 2/4th’s ‘D’ Company 16 Platoon as one of three reinforcements.

 Above: Ron Ellis taken at his half-sister Ellen Rose McQuade’s House in Bassendean.